 While you can throw a waffle party with any theme, we choose to make them celebrations of conscious consuming and human connection.
 Many of us rarely pause to reflect upon the food we eat—where it comes from, how our food choices impact the world around us, and so on.
 This doesn’t need to be a labor-intensive process; promoting awareness with a fun social event is a great start.

-While many hosts throw parties as part of the annual Global Vegan Waffle Party, you might choose to focus on other aspects of conscious consumption–organic food, local and seasonal ingredients, or eating in a slower and more conscious fashion.
+While some hosts throw parties as part of the annual Global Vegan Waffle Party, you might choose to focus on other aspects of conscious consumption–organic food, local and seasonal ingredients, or eating in a slower and more conscious fashion.